 Niruban Balachandran is responsible for grantmaking related to global development finance, particularly those involving the World Bank Group and other international institutions.
 The California native has spent the past seven years working for the World Bank, most recently as a program manager of its Environment & Natural Resources Global Practice; he was based in Jakarta, Indonesia.
 Niruban’s career has spanned more than 18 years in education, foreign policy, and international aid around the globe.
 Much of his work has focused on finding ways to bridge cultural divides, foster peace, and help developing countries increase economic activity while protecting natural resources and the communities they support.
 Widely published in scholarly journals and other publications, Niruban has won the World Bank’s Innovation Challenge Prize, the Bradley M. Bloom Impact Award, and the International Society for Human Ethology’s Linda Mealey Award.
 In 2019, he was honored by the New America Foundation as a Next Generation Leader.
 He speaks a number of languages, including Mandarin Chinese and Bahasa Indonesia.
-Niruban earned his B.A. in psychology (honors) degree at Rutgers University and a Master of Public Administration degree at Harvard University’s John F. Kennedy School of Government.
+Niruban earned his Bachelor of Arts in psychology (honors) degree at Rutgers University and a Master of Public Administration degree at Harvard University’s John F. Kennedy School of Government.